openpolis/django-uwsgi-taskmanager/README.md

 Then, you have to configure the following settings:

-- `NOTIFICATIONS_SLACK_TOKEN`, which must be set with you own Slack token as string.
+- `UWSGI_TASKMANAGER_NOTIFICATIONS_SLACK_TOKEN`, which must be set with you own Slack token as string.
-- `NOTIFICATIONS_SLACK_CHANNELS`, a list of strings representing the names or ids of the channels which will receive the notifications.
+- `UWSGI_TASKMANAGER_NOTIFICATIONS_SLACK_CHANNELS`, a list of strings representing the names or ids of the channels which will receive the notifications.
-- `NOTIFICATIONS_EMAIL_FROM`, the "from address" you want your outgoing notification emails to use.
+- `UWSGI_TASKMANAGER_NOTIFICATIONS_EMAIL_FROM`, the "from address" you want your outgoing notification emails to use.
-- `NOTIFICATIONS_EMAIL_RECIPIENTS`, a list of strings representing the recipients of the notifications.
+- `UWSGI_TASKMANAGER_NOTIFICATIONS_EMAIL_RECIPIENTS`, a list of strings representing the recipients of the notifications.

 ### Demo